Danielle's Place of Crafts and Activities

 This craft goes along with the book "The Boy Who Dreamed of an Acorn" by Leigh Casler, Illustrated by Shonto Begay, published by Penguin Books, 345 Hudson, NY, 10014.

-In this book a young Indian boy goes on a spirit quest to discover what his gifts are.
+In this book, a young Indian boy goes on a spiritual quest to discover his gifts.
 He wanted to dream a powerful dream of a bear or mountain lion, but he only dreamed of a tiny acorn that seemed to him to have no power at all.
 He went to a wise man who told him, "To each a different gift is given, and to each a different dream does come.
-Be happy with with your dream."
+Be happy with your dream."
 This story is about how a boy learns to accept his gifts and learns that each gift has a different kind of power.
 (This book is currently out of print, but you may be able to find it in your library.
 If your library doesn't have this book, ask them to place a request for this book.
 If the publishing company gets enough requests, they just might put it back into print.)

 Copyright 2003, Digital by Design, Inc. - See Copyright Information